Prime Minister's Office (Bangladesh): Headquarters

 During the premiership of Sheikh Mujibur Rahman before the revival of the presidential system of government in 1975, initially the Sugandha Bhaban (then known as the "President's House") on Bailey Road and later the Ganabhaban at Sher-e-Bangla Nagar served as the prime minister's secretariat.

-Following the restoration of the parliamentary system in 1991, as the chief executive office, the PMO was given the old Jatiya Sangsad (National Parliament) building, located within a complex with a tree lined park across Tejgaon Airport at Tejgaon, Dhaka, as its seat.
+Following the restoration of the parliamentary system in 1991, as the chief executive office, the PMO was given the Old Sangsad Bhaban (National Parliament Building), located within a complex with a tree lined park across Tejgaon Airport at Tejgaon, Dhaka, as its seat.

 After the Jatiya Sangsad moved to the Jatiya Sangsad Bhaban in February 1982, the place temporarily functioned as the Presidential Secretariat.

 Services and activities

 Chief Advisor's Office (CAO) is a division and equivalent to the ministry.
 Allocation of Business Among the different ministries and divisions has allocated some responsibilities.
 It provides: